Cory Raymer

 Cory Gene Raymer (born March 3, 1973) is an American former professional football player who was a center for 11 seasons in the National Football League (NFL).
 Raymer played college football for the Wisconsin Badgers, and was honored as an All-American.
 A second-round pick in the 1995 NFL draft, he played professionally for the Washington Redskins and San Diego Chargers of the NFL.

-Early years
+Early life

 Raymer was born in Fond du Lac, Wisconsin.
 He attended Goodrich High School in Fond du Lac, and was a USA Today All-America honorable mention selection and earned first-team all-state honors as a defensive tackle.

 College career

 Raymer attended the University of Wisconsin–Madison, where he played for the Wisconsin Badgers football team from 1991 to 1994.
 As a senior in 1994, he was recognized as a consensus first-team All-American at center.
 He was Wisconsin's first consensus All-American since Tim Krumrie in 1981.
 Raymer was also one of 12 nominees for the 1994 Lombardi Award, which is awarded to college football's top lineman.
 He graduated from Wisconsin with a bachelor's degree in letters and sciences.